danielaferretti1992/readthedocs_webserver_tutorial/docs/sources/index.rst

 Welcome to Lumache's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ReadtheDocs_WebServer_Tutorial**  Read the Docs is an open-sourced free software documentation hosting platform.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the Atlas database <https://ciaociaociaoatlas.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`gettingstarted` section for further information, including how to :ref:`tutorialdefault` the project.

 .. note::